Live Like a Local: The Best Things to Do in Moonee Ponds

 bar libretto

-Tucked away in nearby Ascot Vale, bar libretto is a new haven for wine lovers.
-This laid-back spot serves up a carefully chosen selection of local and global wines, paired with indulgent dishes like slipper lobster rolls, oysters, crispy quail, and wagyu carpaccio.
+Just over the road in Ascot Vale, bar libretto is a haven for wine lovers.
+This laid-back spot serves up a curated selection of local and international wines, paired with indulgent dishes like slipper lobster rolls, oysters, crispy quail, and wagyu carpaccio.
 The vibe is effortlessly cool, blending chic with relaxed.
 Sip a classic Negroni or uncork a bottle of something special as the relaxed atmosphere invites you to unwind and savour every moment.

 155 Union Road, Ascot Vale